lib-nexus/site/docs/QEtils/BetterVar/README.md

 I'm afraid that since it's not like an environment, there's not much that can be taught in a tutorial which won't come easy to someone for this module so check out the BetterString 'practical' docs down below and start programming!

 ## BetterString
+Note: Instead of choosing to use the format `def Foo(Astring: str, Abool: bool)` in my functions, i have decided to make a custom error message however this isn't always practical so wherever it applies, use the above syntax to make sure the variable value is the wanted one as opposed to how i do it.

 ### `BetterString(String='Astring')`